 § 12-13-24.1.
-Pre-trial services unit.
-[Effective until January 1, 2018.].
+Pretrial services unit.

-(a) Creation of unit.
-There is created within the district court a pre-trial services unit to provide pre-arraignment and post-arraignment services to defendants.
-These services shall include, but not be limited to: bail information and screening, monitoring defendants released on conditions that are informed by the pre-arraignment report, including substance abuse treatment referrals and testing, referrals to the home confinement program, employment referrals, and any other referrals that may be necessary to carry out the intent of this section.
+(2) "Post-arraignment service" includes completion of the pre-arraignment report, a post-arraignment report, if necessary, and monitoring of defendants released on conditions that are informed by the pre-arraignment report, including substance abuse treatment referrals and testing; referrals to the home confinement program; employment referrals; and any other referrals that may be necessary to carry out the intent of this section.

-(e) Confidentiality of communications.
+Confidentiality of communications.

 (P.L.
 2001, ch.
 73, § 1; P.L.
 2001, ch.
 184, § 1; P.L.
 2017, ch.
 342, § 4; P.L.
 2017, ch.
 353, § 4.)